-If the selected parameters are too large or too small, the dialog shown below will appear and paste cannot be executed.
+If the number of selected parameters is too large or too small, the dialog box shown below will appear and paste cannot be executed.

-In this case, select the correct paste destination again.
+If this occurs, select the correct number of parameters for the paste destination again.

-By selecting a track, you can copy& paste the model, voice, background image, etc.
+By selecting a track, you can copy and paste the model, audio, background image, etc.

-It cannot be pasted into other animation data (can3).
+Tracks cannot be pasted into other animation data files (can3).

-You can change the position by dragging the selected keyframe.
+You can change the position of the selected keyframe by dragging it.